 That's because most people tend to forget what happened at the beginning of the sentence by the time they get to the end.
 You must make it easy for people.

-- A heading must make the reader want to find out more, and not reveal so much they might not feel they need to read it.
+- A heading must make the reader want to find out more - but not reveal so much they think they don’t need to read on.

 - Try to avoid "we" instead of "I" - the writing most likely to be read is me to you.
 People don't relate to organisations.